DarshanMathpal/Relational_Database_Capstone_Project/README.md

 ## 🌍 Problem Statement

-This project focuses on solving key challenges in modern streaming platforms:
+This project focuses on solving key challenges in streaming platforms:

 - Limited access to on-demand entertainment
 - Difficulty in discovering relevant content